cspace-deployment/cspace_django_project/README.md

 # other code managers such as homebrew can help with this too.
 pip install -r pycharm_requirements.txt
 # configure Django for your environment. 'pycharm' is the least demanding.
+# note that you'll need npm and node installed on your system.
 ./setup.sh configure pycharm
 # deploy a tenant. 'default' points to 'nightly.collectionspace.org'. otherwise, roll your own.
 ./setup.sh deploy default